srp33/WishBuilder/instructions.md

 export PATH
 ```

-3. Your datset may require additional software to download, parse, and filter your dataset.
+C. Your datset may require additional software to download, parse, and filter your dataset.
 You might wish to add these additional software packages to this package on the supercomputer and the container used for testing.
 You can easily install more software in this package on the supercomputer by opening the environment, and using the "conda install" function to easily install anything that is necessary.
 For example:

 ```
   source activate WishBuilderDependencies